Tohoku Rakuten Golden Eagles: 2004: Origins and formation

 During Nippon Professional Baseball's (NPB) 2004 season, the Osaka Kintetsu Buffaloes and the Orix BlueWave announced that the two teams planned to merge into one for the start of the 2005 season.
 Both teams were in the Pacific League (PL), and a merger between the two would result in a team imbalance with the PL's opposing league, the Central League (CL).
 As a large number of players and personnel were expected to lose their jobs when the merger was finalized, the players conducted a two-day strike on September 18–19, 2004.
 With the threat of further strikes looming, team representatives agreed to ease the rules of entry for new teams into NPB and that one would be allowed to join the following season.
 To fill the void left by the merger, internet services companies Livedoor and Rakuten submitted applications to form teams to be based in Sendai, Miyagi Prefecture.
 NPB selected Rakuten to create a Sendai-based PL team.
 The team would play its home games in Miyagi Baseball Stadium, which was being renovated by Rakuten.
 Marty Kuehnert and Yasushi Tao were hired as general manager and manager, respectively, of their newly named "Tohoku Rakuten Golden Eagles" baseball club.
-The name is derived from the Japanese golden eagle, a large, endangered, predatory bird found in the mountains of Japan's Tōhoku region.
+The name is derived from the Japanese golden eagle, a large, endangered, predatory bird found in the mountains of Japan's Tōhoku region, and it is the only NPB team that includes the name of an entire Japanese region rather than only a prefecture or city.

 Instead of allowing the Eagles to draft players from all 11 NPB teams in an expansion draft, the team had to construct their roster from the 107 players left over from the dissolved Kintetsu and original Orix teams during a special dispersal draft.
-Furthermore, Orix was allowed to select 25 players that would be protected from the distribution process before the draft, thus giving them preferential signing rights.
+Orix was allowed to protect 25 players from the distribution process before the draft, thus giving them preferential signing rights.
 Included in these selections were all free agents and foreign players.
-Rakuten was only then allowed to select 20 unprotected players, not including any first- or second-year players.
-After that, the first- and second-year players were unprotected and Orix and Rakuten alternating selecting 20 more players for the last round of the draft.
+Rakuten was then allowed to select 20 unprotected players, not including any first- or second-year players.
+After that, the first- and second-year players were unprotected and Orix and Rakuten alternated selecting 20 more players for the last round of the draft.
 The league's decision to employ an unequal dispersal draft to build the Eagles roster was blamed for the team's struggles to come.
-In the draft, Rakuten was able to pick up former Buffaloes outfielder Koichi Isobe as he was left unprotected by Orix because he refused to play for their newly formed team.
-Similarly, the Eagles were able to acquire Buffaloes' star pitcher Hisashi Iwakuma.
-Despite also voicing that he had no intention of playing for the merged team, Orix still protected him.
-After, negotiations took place between Iwakuma and Orix that eventually resulted in Orix trading him to the Eagles.
+Rakuten was able to select former Buffaloes outfielder Koichi Isobe because he was left unprotected by Orix after refusing to play for their newly formed team.
+Similarly, the Eagles were able to acquire Buffaloes star pitcher Hisashi Iwakuma.
+Despite voicing that he had no intention of playing for the merged team, Orix still protected him.
+After, negotiations took place between Iwakuma and Orix that resulted in Orix trading him to the Eagles.